Female capybara goes to Florida as part of a breeding program for the large South American rodents

 Iyari, a 10-month-old capybara, went to the Palm Beach Zoo & Conservation Society in May from the San Diego Zoo Wildlife Alliance.
 She’s in a mixed-species habitat with a couple of Baird’s tapirs, which live in similar habitats in South America, while zoo workers slowly introduce her to the park’s 2-year-old male capybara, Zeus.

-“We think that there’s a little bit of love in the air,” Palm Beach Zoo general curator Mike Terrell said.
+“We think that there’s a little bit of love in the air,” Palm Beach Zoo curator of animal experiences Mike Terrell said.
 “Whenever they look at each other from afar, we kind of see that look in their eyes like, ‘Hey, I want to hang out with them a little bit more.’
 So everything right now is very positive.”

 Iyari’s move to South Florida began with a recommendation from the Association of Zoos and Aquariums.
 The organization manages the total population of capybaras and other animals in each AZA facility, with the understanding that the animals’ genetics could possibly contribute to wild populations in the future.